adlio/trello/README.md

 All API requests accept a trello.Arguments object.
 This object is a simple `map[string]string`, converted to query string arguments in the API call.
 Trello has sane defaults on API calls.
-We have a `rello.Defaults` object which can be used when you desire the default Trello arguments.
+We have a `trello.Defaults()` utility function which can be used when you desire the default Trello arguments.
 Internally, `trello.Defaults()` is an empty map, which translates to an empty query string.